Quasi-invariance of Gaussian measures for the $3d$ energy critical nonlinear Schr\" odinger equation: Introduction

 In dimensions greater than or equal to two, in order to consider initial data distributed according to the Gibbs measure a renormalization of the equation under consideration is required, see e.g. \cite{Bo96, BDNY, FOSW, DNY1, ORT, OT}.
 Such renormalizations have strong motivations from Physics but they also make the results not so natural from a classical PDE perspective.
 A notable exception is the cubic nonlinear Schr\" odinger equation for which a gauge transform links the (truncated) equation and its renormalized version.

 One may also observe that full Gibbs measure sets cover a very tiny part of the phase space of a Hamiltonian PDE and also that the Gibbs measure plays no role in the dynamics of most of the initial distributions of the initial data.
-Observe that this is in sharp contrast with Langevin type dynamics where the (same) Gibbs measure plays a truly distinguished role because it attracts all initial distributions.

 Motivated by the above observations, in recent years there has been an activity aiming to show that a more general set of gaussian measures are quasi-invariant under Hamiltonian PDE's, see \cite{BT, deb, forl, FS, forl_tol, GLT1,GLT2, 3DNLW, PTV1, PTV2, OS,OST,OTz4NLS,OTT,2DNLS, sigma,SXT}.
 Such results allow to give a statistical description of the Hamiltonian flow for a larger class of initial distributions of the initial data (out of equilibrium dynamics).
 In particular, one obtains results for data of arbitrary Sobolev regularity while the Gibbs measures live in low regularity Sobolev spaces.
 Moreover, no renormalization of the equation is required (even if renormalized energies may be used in the proof, see \cite{2DNLS,3DNLW,SXT}).
 It is also worth to observe that it looks that the question of quasi-invariance of gaussian measures for Hamiltonian PDE's does not seem to have an analogue in the context of dissipative PDE's.